IVAN Air Monitoring

 If you are experiencing an emergency, call 9-1-1.

 Step 1.
-Report to Imperial County Air Pollution Control District.
+Report to the San Joaquin Valley Air Pollution Control District.

 Step 2.
 Report on IVAN.

-After contacting the APCD, we recommend that you also submit a record of the problem here on IVAN Imperial, including a note that APCD has been contacted.
-This ensures that the Environmental Justice Task Force is aware of the complaint and that the complaint is documented on the IVAN Imperial website.
+After contacting the APCD, we recommend that you also submit a record of the problem here on IVAN, including a note that APCD has been contacted.
+This ensures that the Environmental Justice Task Force is aware of the complaint and that the complaint is documented on the IVAN website.